Unable to send funds to a friend who has an account at a different bank?

 Whenever you want to transfer funds between different banks, this code is required for secure transactions.

-Electronic fund transfers such as RTGS, NEFT and IMPS require an IFSC code to securely transfer the funds between bank accounts.
+Electronic fund transfers such as RTGS, NEFT, and IMPS require an IFSC code to securely transfer funds between bank accounts.

 These electronic fund transfers are maintained by the Reserve Bank of India.

 RTGS stands for Real-Time Gross Settlement.
-It enables real-time fund transfer settlement between banks.
+It enables real-time fund transfer settlements between banks.

 Online transactions of RTGS